Bawah-Joy/Ghana-Hack-AI/crop-disease-models/readme.md

 Future Improvements

 Data Augmentation: Explore additional augmentation techniques if further robustness is needed.

 Model Optimization: Apply quantization and pruning to reduce model size for mobile deployment.

 Cross-Crop Model: Investigate a single model for all crops using multi-task learning.

-Train on more epochs to achieve even better accuracies and stop when it plateau Explore OUT OF DISTRIBUTION IMAGE CLASSIFICATION FOR AN EVEN BETTER ERROR HANDLING Apply MLops in the entire implementation
+Train on more epochs to achieve even better accuracies and stop when it plateau.

+Explore OUT OF DISTRIBUTION IMAGE CLASSIFICATION FOR AN EVEN BETTER ERROR HANDLING.

+Apply MLops in the entire implementation.

 Notes